zhengshuai1001/JiKouCompany/README.md

 Whether you think you can or you think you can't, you are right.

 It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.

+Know well what leads you forward and what holds you back, and choose the path that leads you to wisdom.